MW 8x20 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or write via form on our website.
-You can check the power and the appearance of magnet in our power calculator magnetic mass calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via form on the contact page.
+You can check the power as well as the appearance of neodymium magnet in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.